 The Company elected to be taxed as a REIT under Sections 856 through 860 of the Code, commencing with its taxable year ended December 31, 1997.
 The Company believes that, commencing with its taxable year ended December 31, 1997, the Company has been organized in conformity with the requirements for qualification as a REIT under the Code, and that the Company's proposed manner of operation will enable it to meet the requirements for taxation as a REIT for federal income tax purposes.
 To maintain REIT status, the Company must meet a number of organizational and operational requirements, including a requirement that it currently distribute at least 95% of its taxable income to its stockholders.
-As a REIT, the Company generally will not be subject to federal income tax at regular corporate rates.
-See "Federal Income Tax Considerations" and "Risk Factors-Failure to Qualify as a REIT."
+As a REIT, the Company generally will not be subject to federal income tax on net income it distributes currently to its stockholders.
+If the Company fails to qualify as a REIT in any taxable year, it will be subject to federal income tax at regular corporate rates.
+See "Federal Income Tax Considerations" and "Risk Factors--Failure to Qualify as a REIT."
 Even if the Company qualifies for taxation as a REIT, the Company may be subject to certain federal, state and local taxes on its income and property.